-WhatsApp is about as safe as other communication apps of its kind, and a bit safer than most social networks.
-It doesn’t ask for (or store) personal information beyond your user name, profile picture, and phone number.
-It also only uses contacts who you already know or personally approve of, in order to limit spam.
+WhatsApp is as safe as other communication apps of its kind, and a bit safer than most social networks.
+It doesn’t ask for (or store) much personal information beyond your user name, profile picture, and phone number.
+It also only uses contacts whom you already know or have approved.

-Through your privacy settings on WhatsApp, you can control who can see each of three pieces of information about you on WhatsApp: your profile picture, your personal status message, and when you last used WhatsApp (if you’re offline).
-If you choose “Everyone", all WhatsApp users can see that piece of information.
-If you choose “My Contacts", only people whom you have added as WhatsApp contacts can see that information.
+Through your privacy settings on WhatsApp, you can control who can see each of three pieces of information about you: your profile picture, your personal status message, and when you last used the app (if you’re offline).
+If you choose “Everyone,” all users can see that piece of information.
+If you choose “My Contacts,” only people whom you have added as contacts can see that information.
 Choosing “Nobody” prevents anyone from seeing that information, whether they are your contacts or not.
 Note, however, that you cannot choose to appear offline if you are currently online with WhatsApp.

 In addition, WhatsApp has a function called “read receipts” that sends you a notification when someone reads a message that you sent them and vice-versa.
-You can turn this on or off as you choose, though it only applies to personal conversations and not group ones (see our WhatsApp Groups tutorial).
+You can turn this on or off as you choose, though it only applies to personal conversations and not group chats.

-See our WhatsApp Privacy and Account Settings article to learn how to adjust these settings.
+See our privacy and account settings article to learn how to adjust these settings.

 If a user on WhatsApp is bothering you, then you can block them.
 When you block a user, they will not be able to see any changes to your profile picture, personal status message, or online status (including when you last used WhatsApp).
 They will also be unable to call or message you, and vice-versa.